Next Steps: Master's, Credential, and Doctoral Students

 All new School of Education students must participate in a mandatory orientation meeting prior to their first semester.
 New Students will receive an overview of the School's procedures and academic policies from the deans and then breakout into program-specific advising sessions.

-Orientation for programs beginning spring 2019 on USF's Hilltop campus will take place on January 17, 2019.
+Orientation for programs beginning fall 2019 on USF's Hilltop campus will take place on August 15, 2019.
 Please click here to view the schedule.

 Students beginning programs at one of USF's additional locations will receive a notice from their program with details about orientation.